ana/avocado/docs/source/guides/writer/chapters/writing.rst

-Here we have an example of the ``setUp`` method in action: Here we get the location of the test suite code (tarball) through :func:`avocado.Test.get_data`, then uncompress the tarball through :func:`avocado.utils.archive.extract`, an API that will decompress the suite tarball, followed by :func:`avocado.utils.build.make`, that will build the suite.
+Here we have an example of the ``setUp`` method in action: Here we get the location of the test suite code (tarball) through :func:`avocado.Test.get_data`, then uncompress the tarball through :func:`afutils.archive.extract`, an API that will decompress the suite tarball, followed by :func:`afutils.build.make`, that will build the suite.

-In this example, the ``test`` method just gets into the base directory of the compiled suite  and executes the ``./synctest`` command, with appropriate parameters, using :func:`avocado.utils.process.system`.
+In this example, the ``test`` method just gets into the base directory of the compiled suite  and executes the ``./synctest`` command, with appropriate parameters, using :func:`afutils.process.system`.

 .. _Fetching asset files: